 “When we feel this common sense of destiny, we begin to take ownership of the present,” writes Miller Matola.

-Miller Matola, CEO of Brand South Africa
+Miller Matola is the CEO of Brand South Africa

 We often hear the term “active citizenship” used in relation to our contribution to the growth and development of South Africa.
 Do we, however, fully understand what it means?
 If we do not fully understand what things mean, or if we cannot internalise words so that they mean something to us, they will always remain words without any impact and therefore without the required behavioural change.